elliot-smith-form3/candidate-pack/README.md

 - High volume multi-cloud architecture 🚀
 - Build with cloud native technologies ☁️
 - SecDevOps engineering culture 🔐
-- Remote-first with staff in 20+ countries 🌍
+- Remote-first distributed team 🌍

 We are an award-winning cloud-native payment technology provider for financially regulated business.<br>
 We connect those regulated businesses to payment schemes all over the world so that they can deliver amazing products for their customers. <br>